drawbuildplay/blog/content/blog/home-building-checklist.md

 ## Modification Requests

 Once you have selected a location, floor plan, and your standard upgrades, the next step will likely be to sign a contract with the builder.
-Any modifications from the standard offering you want the builder to make will need to be listed in the contract otherwise they wont do it (dont rely on verbal arrangements).
+Any modifications from the standard offering you want the builder to make will need to be listed in the contract otherwise they wont do it (don't rely on verbal arrangements).

 Here are some of the other modifications that you should ask the builder: